-Were you aware that the thickness of the walls in your camper plays a significant role in determining the overall robustness and longevity of your RV?
+Did you know that the thickness of the walls in your camper is a key factor in determining the overall durability and lifespan of your RV?

 Imagine this: a standard camper wall is typically around 1-2 inches thick, which is equivalent to the width of a standard door frame.
 This seemingly modest measurement plays a crucial role in protecting you from the elements and ensuring a comfortable camping experience.